Electric vehicles take center stage at pared-back Paris show

 A key presence alongside the French companies will be Chinese market entrants BYD, which is showing off three electric vehicles, and Great Wall, whose Ora brand is expected to display the Funky Cat compact.

-Chinese carmakers have only a tiny presence in Europe, selling just 1,706 vehicles last year according to figures compiled by the European automakers' association.
+Chinese carmakers have a tiny presence in Europe, selling just 1,706 vehicles last year, according to figures compiled by the European automakers' association.

 But analysts say they have made rapid progress in electric cars and introducing new driver assistance technology — and could be a major factor in coming years.